astorDev/nice-shell/README.md

     ret "much stuff"

     warn "Don't repeat at home!
-Oh, no one is listening..." throw "falled dead, but no one noticed"
+Oh, no one is listening..." throw "fell dead, but no one noticed"
 }

 do_stupid_work() {
-    warn "doing stupid stuff... don't repeat at home!"
+    warn "doing stupid stuff... don't repeat it at home!"

-    throw "falled dead!"
+    throw "fell dead!"
 }

 results=$(do_light_work)